fsantanna/go-ipfs/IPPS.md

 ### A Conversation

-Alice and Bob want to exchange messages, similarly to how they already do through emails.

 <a href="https://player.vimeo.com/video/149634615" target="_blank">
 <img src="conversation.png" align="right" valign="top" width="400"/>
 </a>

+Alice and Bob want to exchange messages, similarly to how they already do through emails.

+(Click the image in the right to open a screencast of this example in a new window.)

 First, they both subscribe to topics representing their mailboxes: